Azure/kubernetes-kms/docs/rotation.md

 ### 4. Restart all `kube-apiserver`

 * Proceed to the next step if using a single `kube-apiserver`
-* If using multi-master, restart the `kube-apiserver` to ensure each server can still decrypt using the new key in the encryption config.
+* If using multiple control plane nodes, restart the `kube-apiserver` to ensure each server can still decrypt using the new key in the encryption config.
 * To validate the decryption still works, run `kubectl get secret <secret name> -o yaml` with one of the existing secrets to confirm the data is returned and is valid.

 ### 5. Switch the order of provider in the encryption config